 - Cleanliness is necessary for successful hot tub pump seal installation.
 This includes the equipment, your work area, and the seal.
 A clean seal needs to go into a clean shaft or housing.
 Ideally you should wear latex gloves while performing a seal installation.

 - Use the correct lubricant.
 If you use the wrong lubricant it will destroy your seal.
-Uses a water based lubricant, US Seallube is our recommendation.
+Using a water based lubricant, US Seal Lube is our recommendation.
 Never use a PTFE or silicon based lubricant, they draw the carbon from the primary ring and smear the material on the face of the mating ring which causes a buildup that will destroy your seal.